legido-ai/github-mcp-server/README.md

 ### Build from source

-If you don't have Docker, you can use `go build` to build the binary in the `cmd/github-mcp-server` directory, and use the `github-mcp-server stdio` command with the `GITHUB_PERSONAL_ACCESS_TOKEN` environment variable set to your token.
+If you don't have Docker, you can use `go build` to build the binary in the `cmd/github-mcp-server` directory, and use the `github-mcp-server stdio` command.
+You can authenticate either with a Personal Access Token or with GitHub App credentials.
 To specify the output location of the build, use the `-o` flag.
 You should configure your server to use the built executable as its `command`.
 For example:

+**Using Personal Access Token:**
 ```JSON
 {
   "mcp": {